What is Spring Boot Auto Configuration?

 org.springframework.boot.autoconfigure.condition.OnWebApplicationCondition

-Example Of Auto Configuration
+Example of Auto Configuration

-We will take a look at DataSourceAutoConfiguration.
+Let’s take a look at DataSourceAutoConfiguration.

 @ConditionalOnClass({ DataSource.class, EmbeddedDatabaseType.class }) : This configuration is enabled only when these classes are available in the classpath.